stbmilu/wscw/README.md

 The database used in this project is MONGODB, MONGO_HOST = 'mongodb://localhost:27017/'.

-The program should be run in the following order:
-1.collectdata.py. (specify a emotion and a data fetch method in commond line) fetch method includes "rest" and "stream".This project include two data fetch method in this stript. e.g. python3 collectdata.py happy rest 2.hashtag_process.py. (specify a emotion or a method) method inclues "rest", "stream" and "mix", which indicates the database.Since some user might use hybird approach to fetch data(both rest and stream)
+The program should be run in the following order:\n 1.collectdata.py. (specify a emotion and a data fetch method in commond line) fetch method includes "rest" and "stream".This project include two data fetch method in this stript. e.g. python3 collectdata.py happy rest 2.hashtag_process.py. (specify a emotion or a method) method inclues "rest", "stream" and "mix", which indicates the database.Since some user might use hybird approach to fetch data(both rest and stream)